-According to precision nutrition, one tablespoon of coconut oil contains 116 calories, 14g of fat (12g saturated), zero carbohydrates, and zero protein.
+Coconut oil is a plant oil which is extracted from the meat of mature coconuts and is produced by the Philippines, Indonesia, India, and Viet Nam (1).
+According to the USDA Nutrient Database, one tablespoon of coconut oil contains 121 calories, 13g of fat (11g saturated), zero carbohydrates, zero fiber and zero protein.
 It is high in saturated fats and high in medium-chain triglycerides, also known as MCTs (2).

 Medium-chain triglycerides make up 60-70% of the fatty acids in coconut oil (which themselves makeup 92% of the oil) (3).

 Best Coconut Oil

 1. Viva Naturals Organic Extra Virgin Coconut Oil

 This option can be used for not only the traditional cooking methods that have become popular among users but also skin and health care for more topical needs.
 Additionally, the Viva Naturals Organic Coconut oil is cold-pressed from organic coconuts to provide a rich aroma and flavor.

 All of the ingredients used are gluten-free, non-GMO, and USDA certified, which makes it a fantastic option for those on a keto, paleo, or gluten-free lifestyle plan.
 For these reasons, it’s our #1 pick.

 2. Island Fresh Superior Organic Virgin Coconut Oil